4 Critical Things You Must Do While Selling Your Manufacturing Business

 When Your Business Is On The Market Is It Time To Relax?

 You’re ready to retire from manufacturing.
 You’ve done your homework, interviewed business brokers and M&A professionals and chosen a representative who specializes in manufacturing.
 You’ve listed the company and the marketing process has begun.
 Is it time for you to relax yet?
 Not quite.
 Here are 4 critical things you must do while selling your manufacturing business.

 As noted above, when a manufacturing company is on the market, numbers are critical.
 But, the reporting of the numbers is equally important.
 It doesn’t matter if your sales are up 10% over last year if the buyers can’t see the report.
-Having accurate reports available at the end of each quarter and annually is mission critical when the business is on the market.
-For quarter end, you’ll need financial statements and for year end, the tax return as well.
+Having accurate reports available at the end of each quarter and annually is mission-critical when the business is on the market.
+For quarter-end and year-end, you’ll need financial statements, the tax return as well.
 If your company is on the market, speak to your accountant about getting the tax return done early.
 If they know in advance they can usually accommodate.

 Here’s a word of caution on financial documents.
 Often the documents show different numbers usually because the financials may come from an internal system, and the accountant is including things like depreciation or inventory adjustments, which might not be on the internals.
 Be prepared to have your accountant provide a reconciliation between the two documents.

 Buyers need to connect the dots.
 If there are unexplained discrepancies between the two documents, buyers will disengage from the acquisition process.
 When they see discrepancies, they reason that if the books aren’t organized, perhaps the Seller is hiding something and they’re probably wasting their time.

 4. Core Processes and Documentation